 The 7-11 boasts a huge selection of goods on often amazingly little floor space.
 From raincoats to coffee, from paracetamol to sandwiches and complete meals, and from tampons to reloads for your prepaid SIM-card.

 Furthermore, it’s a very important reference point to me as a foreigner.
 For instance, when I arrive in an unknown Thai city or village, I will always ask for the 7-11.
 As there are almost never any signposts pointing out a city-center, the 7-11 is a sure thing when it comes to finding it.

-Also, when I need to find a certain spot or address, I’d ask the Thai to explain the directions to me with the 7-11 as a starting point (or ending point for that matter)—always works marvelously.
+Also, when I need to find a certain spot or address, I’d ask the Thai to explain the directions to me with the 7-11 as a starting point, or ending point for that matter.
+Always works marvelously.

-Okay, you’re right, I just looooove coffee (and definitely take in too much of it).
+Okay, you’re right, I just looooove coffee (and definitely take too much of it).
 Surely I don’t need a 7-11 for that, but they do serve these cheap, big ones, and they always taste same-same and not different, with this little perfect dose of plastic flavor released from the cup.

 As for Pichest Boonthumme, well, it’s true that the 7-11 is the fast-food version of a department store, meaning it’s a small, stressful, hasty, crowded, highly non-spiritual and often low-quality products environment.
-I won’t dig deeper into issues like product packaging, employee wages, environmental stuff, and the like, but I’m sure these are some additional topics which are probably “not so okay.
+I won’t dig deeper into issues like product packaging, employee wages, environmental stuff, and the like, but I’m sure these are some additional topics which are probably not so okay.

 I sincerely hope that Asia is capable of mixing old and new in healthy ways, in creative and new ways.
-Because one thing I’m sure of … if there’s any hope, if there’s some kind of integration, sublimation and transcendence possible, that it surely will rise somewhere and somehow from out this amazing continent and its incredible people.
+Because one thing I’m sure of … if there’s any hope, if there’s some kind of integration, sublimation, and transcendence possible, that it surely will rise somewhere and somehow from out this amazing continent and its incredible people.